Everything you need to know about cooking with bulgur, an ancient whole wheat grain that’s packed with protein, fiber, and vitamins!

-- Cook bulgur: You’ll need one part bulgur to two parts water.
+How to cook bulgur by boiling: You’ll need 1 part bulgur to 2 parts water.
 Bring water to a boil and add bulgur, then cook for 15 to 20 minutes, until tender.
 Drain excess liquid.

-- Presoak bulgur: Combine 1 part bulgur and 1 part boiling water.
+How to cook bulgur by soaking: Combine 1 part bulgur and 2 parts boiling water.
 Stir and let sit for an hour.
 Drain excess liquid.

 Moral of the story?
 Bulgur is so easy to cook and brings a new, nutty flavor into the mix!
 Try substituting bulgur for dishes that call for brown rice or quinoa.